Setup Command Palette¶

 ID Badge¶

-Next to the component name, you'll see an ID badge showing the component's local ID.
-The badge communicates three independent states at a glance through its visual treatment:
+Next to the component name, you'll see an ID badge showing the component's version number.
+The badge displays version status through color coding:

 | State | Visual Indicator |